Azure/ResiliencyCenter/Troubleshooting.md

 Resource count in the service group exceeds the maximum supported limit of 500
 ```

-**Cause:** This error occurs when you try to assign goals to a service group that contains 500 or more resources, which exceeds the supported scope of Resiliency Center.
+**Cause:** This error occurs when you try to assign goals to a service group that contains 500 or more resources, which exceeds the supported scope of Resiliency experiences.

 **Resolution:**